larsk2013xd/Monopoly_Simulation/README.md

 `simulateThrowOnPos(position, nSims)` This will return a density of ending spots after a throw from a specific `position`. `nSims` can be used to increase/decrease estimation accuracy

 `simulateGames(nSims, nTurns)` This will let a player move around the board for a total of `nTurns`.
 This will be simulated `nSims` times.

+# To be added

+The graphics will be completely redone and multiple seperate graphics will be available.
+For now the `densityPlot` is the only possible function for the graphical interpretation